-Subject to a final agreement expected to be entered into between KPS and the Company, KPS is expected to lead the Company's engineering, construction, and licensed vendor teams (PCL Industrial Construction Ltd. ("PCL"), Koch Modular Process Systems ("KMPS"), and Process Dynamics Inc. ("PDI")) through the completion of detailed design, construction, commissioning, and start-up.
+Phase 3 will consist of detailed engineering and project execution.
+Subject to a final agreement expected to be entered into between KPS and the Company, KPS is anticipated to lead the Company's engineering, construction, and construction/vendor teams - Sacre Davey Engineering ("SDE"), PCL Industrial Construction Ltd. ("PCL"), Studi Tecnologie Progetti S.p.A. ("STP"), Koch Modular Process Systems ("KMPS"), and Duke Technologies (formerly, Process Dynamics Inc.) - through the completion of detailed design, construction, commissioning, and start-up.
 KPS intends to wrap all elements of project delivery under its leadership providing the Company with a single point of responsibility for engineering, construction, commissioning, and start-up.